lsyncd/lsyncd/index.md

 ---
 Description
 -----------
-Lsyncd watches a local directory trees event monitor interface (inotify or fsevents).
-It aggregates and combines events for a few seconds and then spawns one (or more) process(es) to synchronize the changes.
-By default this is [rsync](http://rsync.samba.org/).
-Lsyncd is thus a light-weight live mirror solution that is comparatively easy to install not requiring new filesystems or block devices and does not hamper local filesystem performance.
+Lsyncd uses a filesystem event interface (inotify or fsevents) to watch for changes to local files and directories.
+Lsyncd collates these events for several seconds and then spawns one or more processes to synchronize the changes to a remote filesystem.
+The default synchronization method is [rsync](http://rsync.samba.org/).
+Thus, Lsyncd is a light-weight live mirror solution.
+Lsyncd is comparatively easy to install and does not require new filesystems or block devices.
+Lysncd does not hamper local filesystem performance.

-Rsync+ssh is an advanced action configuration that uses a SSH to act file and directory moves directly on the target instead of re-transmitting the move destination over the wire.
+As an alternative to rsync, Lsyncd can also push changes via rsync+ssh.
+Rsync+ssh allows for much more efficient synchronization when a file or direcotry is renamed or moved to a new location in the local tree.
+(In contrast, plain rsync performs a move by deleting the old file and then retransmitting the whole file.)

 Fine-grained customization can be achieved through the config file.
 Custom action configs can even be written from scratch in cascading layers ranging from shell scripts to code written in the [Lua language](http://www.lua.org/).
-This way simple, powerful and flexible configurations can be acheived.
+Thus, simple, powerful and flexible configurations are possible.

 Lsyncd 2.2.1 requires rsync >= 3.1 on all source and target machines.